 Pekins are a very popular breed here in the UK.
 They are available in a whole range of colours.
 Lavender, blue, silver partridge, red partridge, blue mottled, Columbian, cuckoo, mottled, buff, black, white and wheaten.
 With all their feathers they actually look larger than they really are.
 All colours have short legs and feathered feet and toes.Tweet

-Please Note: All Chickens listed here are for collection only.
-They cannot be delivered by the Seller or by Omlet.
-Once you have purchased the Chickens you will be emailed the Seller's contact address details.
+Please note: All chickens listed here are for collection only.
+They cannot be delivered by the seller or by Omlet.
+The seller will send you their contact details to arrange payment and collection.

 Telephone: 07921 553931